AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-55566-mergecart-mutation-fails-with-an-internal-server-error-in-graphql-response.md

 ---
-title: 'ACSD-55566: [!UICONTROL mergeCart] mutation fails with an `Internal Server Error` in [!DNL GraphQL] response'
+title: 'ACSD-55566: [!UICONTROL mergeCart] mutation fails with internal server error in [!DNL GraphQL] response'
 description: Apply the ACSD-55566 patch to fix the Adobe Commerce issue where the [!UICONTROL mergeCart] mutation fails with an `Internal Server Error` in [!DNL GraphQL] response when merging the source and the destination carts that have the same bundle items.
 feature: GraphQL
 role: Admin, Developer